a PHP Short

 About Nancy Christie

-Nancy Christie is a full-time professional writer for publications and corporate clients, but fiction is her passion.
+Nancy Christie is a full-time professional writer whose passion is fiction.
 As she explains, “I have been making up stories since I was a child, engaging in ‘what if’ and ‘let's pretend’ activities that took me far beyond my northeastern Ohio home.
 And I'm still doing it—only for a much larger audience!”
 (Please see the One on One Interview with Nancy for more insights about how and why she writes fiction.)

 In addition to her two PHP Shorts e-books, Annabelle and Alice in Wonderland, her short stories can be found in literary publications such as Full of Crow, Fiction365, Red Fez, Wanderings, The Chaffin Journal and Xtreme.
-Her short fiction collection, Traveling Left of Center, will be published in Summer, 2014, by Pixel Hall Press.
-In addition, Christie is working on several other book projects, including a novel and a book for writers.
+Christie is currently working on several other book projects, including a novel and a book for writers.
+She is founder of Celebrate Short Fiction Day, which Pixel Hall Press fully supports.

 A member of the American Society of Journalists and Authors, Nancy teaches workshops at writing conferences and schools across the country and hosts the monthly Monday Night Writers group in Canfield, Ohio.
 Visit her website at www.NancyChristie.com or connect with her on Facebook, Twitter, LinkedIn or at her writing blogs: Finding Fran, The Writer’s Place and One on One.